SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-08-31-collections.markdown

 - **Mutable collections**
 - **Immutable collections**

+All collection classes are found in the following packages:

+- `scala.collection`
+- `scala.collection.immutable`
+- `scala.collection.mutable`

 > **Scala collections vs Java collections:** Scala collections are notably distinct from Java collections.
 For example, the Scala `List` class differs significantly from the Java `List` classes, including the immutable nature of the Scala `List`.

 ## Mutable collections